ripienaar/travlrmap/_posts/2015-01-09-point-reference.md

 ### Reference

 Today these are the significant fields but you're welcome to add more if you'd like to track some additional information about a point.
-The site will just ignore these additional fields.
+The site will just ignore these additional fields but if you do add more it's best to name them like ```_your_item``` to avoid future issues if the site does get more features, we'll never use keys that start with a ```_``` for our needs.

 Key        |Description
 -----------|-----------